-- When the market crashed in 2008, PeopleG2 had to reinvent itself to stay alive.
+- A lesson in going remote from the last financial crisis: PeopleG2 had to reinvent itself to stay alive.

 - To cut costs and improve company culture, CEO Chris Dyer eliminated office space and took his company fully remote.

-- Just three years later, their sales growth had jumped 48 percent and landed them on the Inc. 500/5000 list of fastest-growing privately held US companies.
+- Just three years after going remote, their sales growth had jumped 48 percent and landed them on the Inc. 500/5000 list of fastest-growing privately held US companies.

 - Visit Staffing.com's homepage for more.

-My small business providing criminal background checks was cruising along in 2007.
-We weren’t the biggest provider, but our reputation and sales had grown enough in the six years since our inception to let us compete in local and national markets.
-Then, things got tough.
-The mortgage lending crisis shook the banking industry, and, by September 2008, a full-blown financial collapse took its toll on businesses worldwide.
-During the next year, our fledgling enterprise swiftly declined.
+My small business providing criminal background checks was cruising along just before the financial crisis of 2007-2008.
+We weren’t the largest provider, but our reputation and sales had grown enough in six years to allow us to compete in local and national markets.
+Then things got tough.
+The mortgage lending crisis shook the banking industry, and a full-blown economic collapse took its toll on businesses worldwide.
+During the severe global economic crisis, our fledgling enterprise declined rapidly.

 Hiring freezes meant less demand for background checks.
 If our company had been solid internally, we might have hunkered down and survived.
 However, our framework, like so many other small businesses, had been cobbled together as we grew.
 It had no life of its own.
 We had no real culture to take us through the tough times.
 I didn’t yet know that culture was the missing piece.
 I thought the only threat came from circumstances beyond our control.

-As the walls closed in and clients quit ordering—some closing up shop themselves—our cash flow and staff morale went downhill.
-I walked into the office one Monday morning knowing I had to make a radical change – but I had no idea what that might be.
+As the walls closed in and clients stopped ordering—some closing up shop themselves—our cash flow and staff morale went downhill.
+I walked into the office one Monday morning knowing I had to make a radical change, but I had no idea what that might be.

 I spent a marathon session at my desk listing our strengths and weaknesses, knowing that scores of other companies were going through the same turmoil.
 How was it that some of them remained on top in that economic climate and even thrived?
 I set out to study how leading businesses stayed afloat.
 Meanwhile, we had to stay above water.
 That meant drastically cutting our overhead.
 In fact, we had to nearly eliminate it.